Edthev/workWebscraper/frontEnd/README.md

-This work is not finished
+This is for the frontend